nielsenlu2/JimmyNewTron/README.md

                               training games which are played.
 Select 0 if you do not want it to automatically play games.
     - games_before_training - specify the number of games to play before training and flushing the data
     - speed                 - choose the refresh rate.
 10 is slow, 15 is normal, 60 is recommended for training

+There also exists an option to modify the radius of cells which the AI model can 'see', but this option requires retraining the network with `ai_train_random` after being changed.
+Be careful!

 When the round is completed, press the space bar to replay.
 ESC quits the game.

-*NOTE* This game requires pygame and tensorflow/TFLearn to run.
+*NOTE*: This game requires pygame and tensorflow/TFLearn to run.